La Médiévale de Saint-Antoine-l'Abbaye

 La Médiévale de Saint-Antoine — edition 2026

-The 16th edition of La Médiévale de Saint-Antoine-l'Abbaye will take place on August 1st and 2nd, 2026, from noon to midnight, in the village listed among France's Most Beautiful Villages.
-Knight tournaments, street performances, an artisan market, a medieval camp, and participatory workshops will once again animate the alleys of this historic city founded by the Antonines, for two days of medieval festivities in the heart of Isère.
+The 16th edition of La Médiévale de Saint-Antoine-l'Abbaye will take place on Saturday, August 1st and Sunday, August 2nd, 2026, from noon to midnight, in the village classified among the Plus Beaux Villages de France.
+On the theme of the link between East and West, centered around the return of the relics of Saint Anthony the Egyptian, more than 60 shows per day, knight tournaments, a medieval encampment, a large craft market, and numerous participatory workshops will bring the historic city of the Antonins back to life, in the heart of Isère.

 Programme La Médiévale de Saint-Antoine 2026